Of the 120 area drycleaning shops we evaluated in our last full, published

 of feedback to find the ones that fail most often.

 You will also get some insight on your own.
 Key points to check

 When you drop off garments, do clerks thoroughly inquire about stains and

 carefully note information you provide?

-Can clerks give coherent answers when you ask about the feasibility of
+Do clerks provide coherent answers to your questions about the feasibility

 Are your clothes ready when promised?